Traditional street in Inami Japan with wooden houses

 Japanese Bridge Japan style woodcarving exclusive wooden sculpture that is made by hand

 This traditional Japanese woodcarving shows an arched bridge in classic Ranma style, hand-carved by Asaya under the guidance of his teacher, Master Tsuchida.
-Inspired by traditional Japanese architecture, the bridge spans across the water and connecting two shores.
+Inspired by traditional Japanese architecture, the bridge spans across the water, connecting two shores.

 Japan style Dragon woodcarving handmade that shows how japanese master woodcarvers create sculpture